top of page

 Nicolas -Joseph Cugnot

-Nicolas-Joseph Cugnot's steam-powered Fardier, a wheeled cart, holds the distinction of being the world's first self-propelled vehicle, making him the world's first automotive engineer.
-His groundbreaking achievement involved not only designing but also constructing the initial steam engine where steam, at a pressure higher than atmospheric pressure, propelled a piston within a cylinder.
-Another noteworthy innovation was the invention of a rotary valve, activated by the piston, regulating the steam flow in and out of the machine's two cylinders.
+Nicolas-Joseph Cugnot invented the world’s first self-propelled vehicle, and as a result, he holds the distinction as the world’s first automotive engineer.
+His Fardier, a wheeled cart, was a groundbreaking engineering achievement that ran on steam power.
+When the steam rose to a higher pressure than atmospheric pressure, a piston was driven into a cylinder.
+He also invented a rotary valve that was activated by the piston to let the steam in and out of the machine’s two cylinders.

 bottom of page